sancakerkan/ATM-Machine-UnitTesting/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ## Acknowledgements
-- The source code for the ATM Machine project is available under the MIT License from [ATM Machine Project](https://github.com/rajyash1904/ATM-Machine).
+- **The source code for the ATM Machine project is available under the MIT License from [ATM Machine Project](https://github.com/rajyash1904/ATM-Machine).**
 - Special thanks to the respective owners for providing the original ATM Machine code.
-- Thanks to the contributors and the community for their support and feedback.